Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Scanning_Z_Probe.md

 See [M955](/User_manual/Reference/Gcodes/M955) for how to setup and configure the accelerometer.

 ### Orientation

+> **NOTE:** there is an errata in the silkscreen orientation arrows on the SZP v1.0 PCB.
+The correct orientation is:
+The +X axis is in the direction of the +Y arrow
+The -Y axis is in the direction of the +X axis
+The +Z axis is  in the direction of the top face of the board/chip.
+See [this thread on the forum](https://forum.duet3d.com/topic/37785/szp-accelerometer-orientation-incorrect-silkscreen/3){target=_blank} for more details.
+This will be amended on future versions of the board.
+{.is-warning}

 The Duet 3 Scanning Z Probe has an XYZ arrow to aid orientation of the accelerometer, see image below.
 The Z axis is  in the direction of the top face of the board/chip.
 The default alignment is to align the axes on the board with the axes of your machine (equivalent to I20 in the M955 command), but as that alignment may not be convenient it is configurable in M955.